I:03:03 Information Technology Resources

 J. Use Information Technology Resources for professional development or to maintain job knowledge or skills.

-K. Use Information Technology Resource for administering grants or contacts for University research programs or work-related applications.
+K. Use Information Technology Resource for administering grants or contracts for University research programs or work-related applications.

 L. Use Information Technology Resources to announce University regulations, procedures, policies, services, or activities.

 IX.
-EXAMPLES OF WHAT USERS ARE NOT PERMITTED TO DO WITH MTSU INFORMATION TECHNOLOGY RESOURCES (NOT AN EXCLUSIVE LIST)
+EXAMPLES OF WHAT USERS ARE NOT PERMITTED TO DO WITH MTSU INFORMATION TECHNOLOGY RESOURCES (NOT AN INCLUSIVE LIST)

 a.
-Users will comply with State and Federal regulations concerning obscenity and the distribution, collection or practice of child pornography; State prohibitions of gambling and restrictions on gaming; and the Federal regulations prohibiting chain letters.
+Users will comply with State and Federal regulations concerning obscenity and child pornography; state prohibitions on gambling and restrictions on gaming; and, the Federal regulations prohibiting chain letters.

 b.
 Faculty Users will comply with the current Ethics Guidelines for Faculty set forth in the MTSU Faculty Handbook.